-Skipper should probably not modify their router themselves.
-It may surpass their abilities.
-Instead, Olex resellers might sell dedicated routers preconfigured for VNC.
+Skippers should probably not modify their router themselves.
+Olex resellers might assist with configuring existing routers, or provide dedicated routers preconfigured for VNC.

 1) Note what address Olex use to connect through the router.
-This will typically be the one denoted by WiFi or DHCP on the Olex Network pane.
+This will typically be the one denoted by WiFi or DHCP on the Olex Network panel.

 2) Modify the router by putting this address as its "DMZ", or similar means.
 The actual name or mechanism surely varies between routers.
 You may have to scrutinize its manual.
 The crux of the matter is to inform the router which of its connected devices shall be identified by the routers own Internet address.